SourcePointUSA/android-cmp-app/README.md

 ```

 The `pubData` object can be also attached during the call to load the First Layer Message, in this case you only need to create
-a `JSONObject` entity with the desired structure, following an example
+a `JSONObject` entity with the desired structure and send it as parameter of the `loadMessage` call, following an example

 Kotlin
 ```kotlin